Registry of World Record Size Shells: Background

-Certain families of attractive shells (such as cones, cowries, marginellas, and murex) are particularly favoured by collectors.
-World record size shells (commonly indicated by the acronym 'WRS') of species in the most popular families are much sought after by some shell collectors, and can thus command high prices.
-Collections of such shells are exhibited at a number of specialist museums, including the Bailey-Matthews National Shell Museum.
+World record size shells—commonly indicated by the acronym 'WRS'—are of broad interest to shell collectors and conchologists.
+In particular, those of species in the most popular families (such as cones or cowries) are often much sought after, and can thus command high prices.
+Collections of such shells are exhibited at a number of specialist museums, notably the Bailey-Matthews National Shell Museum (of which R. Tucker Abbott was the Founding Director), which has a dedicated "World Record Size Shells" exhibit.

 Maximum and minimum sizes are also of interest to malacologists, and may be useful in delimiting closely related species.
 As an extensive compilation of maximum shell sizes, the registry has found use as a data source for scientific studies.

 Overview

 Scope

 Throughout its history the registry has covered four classes of molluscs: bivalves, cephalopods, gastropods, and scaphopods.
 Chitons have been excluded because their shells are formed from eight articulated plates and therefore the size of a fixed specimen depends in large part on the preservation method used.

 Smallest adult sizes have been listed beginning with a few specimens of Cypraeidae and Strombidae in the first edition, and they now additionally encompass a third family: Marginellidae.
 Separate records for sinistral (left-handed) shells and obviously rostrate cowries (family Cypraeidae) are also included.
 Terrestrial and freshwater species, as well as fossils (of extant taxa or otherwise), are not covered by the registry.